selendym/wiev/README.md

 ## Installation

-Install [nightly Rust] and compile with:
+Install [stable/nightly Rust] and compile with:
 - `cargo build --release`

 The compiled executable will be in `wiev/target/release/wiev`.